 A. All League and Competition matches are to be played under the rules as set out in the World Bowls Laws of the Sport Crystal Mark Edition except where the following rules apply.

 B. Clubs are to register the names of all their bowlers with the League Secretary before the start of each season.
 Only registered players may play in League and Competition matches.
 During the season additional players can be added at any time but may not play unless registered at least five days beforehand

 C. Clubs must mark the four corners of the rinks with white markers and may string greens with green thread.

-D. White is to be worn above the waist.
-Shirts should have a collar, coloured shirts may be worn provided the design of the shirt has been registered with Bowls England.
-Grey trousers or three-quarter length dress shorts are to be worn below the waist and smooth soles bowls shoes.
+Di) White is to be worn above the waist.
+Shirts should have a collar; coloured shirts may be worn provided the design of the shirt has been registered with Bowls England.
+Grey trousers or three-quarter length dress shorts are to be worn below the waist and smooth soled bowls shoes.
 White socks must be worn with shorts.
 Caps if worn should be white without advertising apart from maker’s logo.